lxnelyclxud/lxnelyclxud/README.md

 ## Hello there 👋

-👨‍💻 Frontend engineer with a passion for coding and all things web dev
+👨‍💻 Software engineer with a passion for coding and all things web dev

 [🕵️‍♂️ **emojisearch.fun**](https://emojisearch.fun) [🎬 **t.me/cinesharebot**](https://t.me/cinesharebot)